 - Bathing suit for your honey if your planning on a water birth!
 Simply put, your honey probably doesn’t want to be in their skivvies while you are pushing out that precious bundle of joy.

 - A bluetooth speaker and a loaded playlist on Spotify or Apple Music.
 Why?
 Music heals the soul.
 Music calms you.
 And what better way to bring a perfect little human into the world with Bach, or Rascal Flats, Hillsong or Metallica playing in the background!
 My ABSOLUTE favorite speaker in the world is the UE Megaboom.
 It’s pricey but 100% worth it- and it’s waterproof (legit… I take mine to the river every summer and sit with it in the water) for that water birth you are planning!

 - Last but surely not least- an amazing nursing bra.
 You’ll need like 10.
 Get one with no underwire… cause comfort is key during the beginning stages of nursing!
 And get breast pads.
 No one really ever told me about the breast pads… but when my milk came in and I woke up with a bed drenched in boob milk… I was a little mortified.
 Save yourself the mortification and get some boob pads.
 Medela was my favorite brand- for some reason they just were amazing.
 But I know other brands are great too!
 Use what’s best for YOU!

 ps… there are some affiliate links on this blog post.
-This mama is saving up for the holidays- teenagers are expensive!
+Ive got 3 teens… one about to go into college- teenagers are expensive!